miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

 If you encounter other errors migrating the database, make sure that you are using the recommended version of Flyway (see [Prerequisites](#prerequisites)).

-# Troubleshooting
+# Server Deployment Troubleshooting

+* Whenever unexpected behaviour arises, be sure to check the build logs, located at `${CATALINA_BASE}/logs`.
+Read through the output of `catalina.out`, `catalina.<date>.log`, and `localhost.<date>.log`.
+* Ensure you are using the correct version of Java with Tomcat.
+This can be checked in `catalina.out`.
+In case you are not, append/modify the value of `$JAVA_HOME` in `setenv.sh` or `/etc/default/tomcat9`.
+* If file access for `/storage/miso` is causing an error, [this](https://stackoverflow.com/questions/56827735/how-to-allow-tomcat-war-app-to-write-in-folder) may help.

+# Development Alternatives

  If using the correct MySQL version for your database server is causing trouble, consider downloading [Docker](https://docs.docker.com/get-docker/) to use a Docker container.
 Creating the container:

     docker run --name CONTAINER_NAME -e MYSQL_ROOT_PASSWORD=ROOT_PASSWORD -e MYSQL_DATABASE=DB_NAME -e MYSQL_USER=DB_USERNAME -e MYSQL_PASSWORD=DB_PASSWORD -p 3306:3306 -d mysql:MYSQL_VERSION